virtualmin/virtualmin.com/content/docs/Advanced Tutorials/how-to-configure-ldap.md

 3. Change the **Failure level** to **Sufficient**, then click **Create**.
 4. Use the up arrow to move the new `pam_ldap.so` step above the existing `pam_unix.so` entry.
 5. Repeat 1,2 and 3 in the **Account verification**, **Session setup** and **Password change** steps on the same page.

-Further documentation on how to create the LDAP client PAM configuration file manually can be found at [http://www.server-world.info/en/note?os=CentOS_6&p=ldap&f=2](http://www.server-world.info/en/note?os=CentOS_6&p=ldap&f=2) .
-Also, on recent CentOS releases you can use the /usr/sbin/authconfig-tui command to perform most of this setup process.

 ### Setting Up Webmin's LDAP Users and Groups Module